Using an Accountant at your board meetings as a finance director to monitor your business finances

 Working with an outsourced advisor– particularly with those working on a contractual, often part-time, basis – enables you to invest in the same level of services you might expect from hiring an entire accounting department in-house, but at a much more affordable level.

 Earlier we looked at how many SME businesses have to maximise the staff they have.
 Some employees are tackling many different roles at the same time.
 By extending your team with an outsourced advisor, there will doubtless be an opportunities to redeploy those that may otherwise be occupied – or even burdened – with additional work.
 By being able to focus their attentions on other tasks, the opportunity to add value to the business without the added responsibility of having to worry about the accounting duties will prove invaluable.

 Throughout this article, we’ve focused on how working with a trusted advisor outside your company can support you and aid the growth of your business.
 Perhaps the most significant benefit of such an arrangement is actually something that cannot be measured: the trust generated when you’re working with somebody that knows the industry and profession inside out.
 Trust plays a vital role in all working relationships and knowing that you have the best resources in place provides the confidence and peace of mind you need to continue to focus on growth and reduce the level of stress on your current workforce.

 Enquire about using an accountant at your board meetings

 At THP Chartered Accountants, we can provide the outsourced advisor support your business needs to flourish.
-THP is a chartered accountancy firm with South East coverage, with offices located in Cheam, Chelmsford, London City, Saffron Walden and Wanstead.
+THP is a chartered accountancy firm with South East coverage, with offices located in Sutton, Chelmsford, Saffron Walden and Wanstead.
 We’re happy to support SME businesses across all industries with their accountancy requirements.
 Contact us today for more details about using THP Chartered Accountants as your outsourced advisor.

 About Kirsty Demeza